xpacketx/easynotes/README.md

 * [React](https://reactjs.org/docs/getting-started.html) - a popular JS front-end library for building composable and highly reusable component-based UIs
 * [React Hooks](https://reactjs.org/docs/hooks-intro.html) - are functions that let you 'hook into' React state and lifecycle features from function components
 * [react-router](https://www.digitalocean.com/community/tutorials/how-to-handle-routing-in-react-apps-with-react-router) - a library that provides the core routing functionality for React Router
-* [Firebase API](https://firebase.google.com/) hosting and sync data in realtime.
+* [Firebase API](https://firebase.google.com/) hosting and sync data in realtime
 * [Bootstrap](https://getbootstrap.com/) - CSS framework providing extensive list of components and JavaScript based design templates
-* node-sass - a library that provides sass preprocessor functionality binding for Node.js
+* [node-sass](https://www.npmjs.com/package/node-sass) - a library that provides sass preprocessor functionality binding for Node.js

 ### Setup
 To clone and run this application, you need npm installed on your computer and Firebase account.
 From your command line: